Michael-Regan03/2024-CA326-mregan-lifelens/technical_manual/technical_manual.md

 User tests were conducting using google forms where participants were asked to demo the Life Lens web app and fill in a quistionaire.

 ### 4.2 Results of User Testing
-The Results can be found on the repo under testing/user_testing/
+The Results can be found on the repo under *testing/user_testing/*

+# 5 Installation Guide

+## 5.1 Hardware
+Life Lens app should work on any modern personal computer

+## 5.2 Software
+- **Python** list of dependecies for both Django and Flask backends can be found at *code/Django-Backend/requirments.txt*
+- **Javascript**List of Javascript dependencies can be found at *code/Frontend/life-lens/package.json*

+## 5.3 Running System
+- Naviage to *code/Frontend/life-lens* and run `npm start` in terminal
+- Naviage to *code/Django-Backend/* and run `python3 manage.py runserver` in terminal
+- Naviage to *code/Flask-Backend/* and run `flask run` in terminal